Display screen equipment (DSE) risk assessment - why is it important?

 Do I need a display screen equipment risk assessment?

-A typical workstation assessment would comprise of assessing the environment, the equipment, the operator and the computer interface.
+A typical workstation assessment would comprise of assessing the environment, the equipment, the operator, the working pattern and the computer interface.
 Each element would look at specific parts of the workstation such as the monitor, keyboard, mouse, desk, temperature, humidity, software and a host of other areas to ensure compliance with the regulations.

 Who should do the assessments?

 Providing individuals are competent and properly trained, conducting a display screen equipment risk assessment is a relatively straightforward process.
-Any training should make sure that the trainee is made aware of the main requirements of the display screen equipment regulations and is able to identify hazards.
+Any training should make sure that the trainee is made aware of the main requirements of the Display Screen Equipment Regulations and is able to identify hazards and risks.
 Additionally, the assessor should be able to draw upon additional sources of information, make conclusions, be able to make clear records of the assessment and communicate the findings to those who need to take action, as well as recognising their own limitations.
+They should seek additional specialist advice when needed.

 Do the regulations apply to laptops and tablets?